AI-Generated Study Guide

 This ensures robust disaster recovery capabilities while maintaining system integrity.

-Database Design & Optimization 6 Questions
+4. Database Design & Optimization

 Essential for handling large data volumes and ensuring system performance

-1. How would you optimize MySQL queries for large datasets?
+Q1: How would you optimize MySQL queries for large datasets?

 For AUTODOC's large-scale operations (7.4M customers, 5.8M parts), I would implement: